Emergency Prevention and Preparedness

 Warden and Chief Warden

 Being a warden is a specialist role with specific requirements and procedures that all wardens should be aware of.
 Detailed information on training, equipment, responsibilities and what to do in an emergency can be found on the Warden information page.

 The Warden Handbook has been prepared as a resource and training support to assist in performing warden roles and responsibilities for emergency evacuations and planned 'drill' exercises.
-Please direct questions regarding the handbook to the emergency management team.
+Please direct questions regarding the handbook to Emergency Management.

 Building evacuations should be organised on a regular basis.
 Drills ensure that your building is prepared and ready to undergo an evacuation.

 The building emergency controller must ensure that there is at least one evacuation drill in their building per year.
-More detailed requirements for evacuation drills are set out in the planning response to critical incidents and University-wide emergencies and responding to an emergency procedure.
+More detailed requirements for evacuation drills are set out in the Health & Safety - Plan a response to critical incidents and University-wide emergencies and Emergency preparedness response procedure .

 The Emergency Management Officer and the Infrastructure Services Fire Services Team schedule evacuation drills, in conjunction with the Chief Warden.

 Chief Wardens need to take these steps to have a yearly drill scheduled: